ctalv/portfolio-claire-alverson/README.md

 ## Description

-This is a webpage to display my work, provide contact information, and provided an updated resume. https://ctalv.github.io/portfolio-claire-alverson/
+This is a webpage to display my work. https://ctalv.github.io/portfolio-claire-alverson/

 ## Credits